noyainrain/flatdir/CONTRIBUTING.md

 A good issue description contains:

 * If the API is modified, any class or function signature
-* If the UI is modified, an outline of the text
+* If the UI is modified, a simple sketch
-* If a dependency is introduced, the reason why it is a better choice than alternatives
+* If a dependency is introduced, the rationale why it is a better choice than alternatives

-## Installing development dependencies
+## Installing Development Dependencies

 To install all development dependencies, run: